Tawi River

 The Tawi is a river that flows through the Jammu region in the Indian-administered Jammu and Kashmir and Sialkot District of Punjab, Pakistan.
 The Tawi is a major left bank tributary of the river Chenab.
+Tawi is called as the "life line of Jammu city".

 Origin and course of flow

 Tawi originates from the Kailash Kund glacier (also known as Kali Kund) in Bhaderwah, which lies in Doda district.
 Its catchment is delineated by latitude 32°35'-33°5'N and longitude 74°35'-75°45'E. It has a net catchment area of 2168 km² up till the Indian border.
 Elevation in the catchment varies between 400 and 4000 m.

 The length of Tawi river is about 141 km.
 The river in general flows through steep hills on either side excepting the lower reach for about 35 km.
 The river is about 300 m wide at the bridge in Jammu city.
 The height of Gujjar Nagar bridge is 90m.

 After traversing Jammu city, the river crosses into Punjab, Pakistan and joins Chenab river.